jhpyle/docassemble/subdocs/abouttwo.md

 knowledgeable developers on the [**docassemble** Slack group].
 If you find a bug, you can [submit an issue on GitHub].

-In June 2018 and June 2019, the **docassemble** community convened for
+Every June since 2018, the **docassemble** community has convened for
-<a href="https://docacon.com">Docacon</a>, a one-day docassemble
+<a href="https://docacon.com">Docacon</a>, a global docassemble
 conference.
-There have been sessions on **docassemble** at a variety of conferences on law and technology.
+There have also been sessions on **docassemble** at a variety of conferences on law and technology.

 [get help]: {{ site.baseurl }}/docs/support.html
 [documentation]: {{ site.baseurl }}/docs.html